 If you are XXY, it’s essential to realise your uniqueness and know what works for others may not work for you.
-To that end, if you are seeking the intervention of testosterone, then please realise the most significant impact it will have is that it will cause your body to virilise, which may or may not be in your best interest.
-For this reason, we suggest working through any issues you may have with a Psychologist who will assist in making a decision that’s right for you.
+To that end, if you are seeking the intervention of testosterone, it’s important you realise the most significant impact it will have is that it will cause your body to virilise, which may or may not be in your best interest.
+For this reason, we suggest working through any concerning issues you may have with a Psychologist who will assist in making a decision that’s right for you.

-For those who have affirmed their gender identity and received the green light to proceed to treatment, it’s vital to undertake pre-treatment blood tests to serve as a baseline for all future tests.
-Crucial tests are estradiol, testosterone, luteinising hormone, and follicle-stimulating hormone.
-One would expect the doctor to understand XXY and realise there is no standard approach, that we are all different, and when compared to XY males, we have a natural supply of testosterone which can be high or low.
-The significance of knowing your baseline is too much testosterone may cause physical and psychological side effects, whereas too little will not achieve the desired outcome.
+For those who have affirmed their gender identity and received the green light to proceed with treatment, it’s vital to undertake pre-treatment blood tests that will serve as a baseline for all future tests.
+Significant tests are estradiol, testosterone, luteinising hormone, and follicle-stimulating hormone.
+One would expect the treating doctor to understand XXY and realise there is no gold standard approach, that we are all different, and when compared to XY males, we have our own natural (endogenous) supply of testosterone which can be high or low.
+Knowing your baseline is important because too much testosterone may cause physical and psychological side effects, whereas too little will not achieve the desired effect.

 The trouble with most forms of exogenous testosterone is they are not Bio-Identical (do not match what the body naturally produces).
-Annual physicals are essential, as they allow your doctor to monitor your health closely.
+For this reason, annual physicals are essential, allowing your doctor to monitor your health closely.
 Too much testosterone can thicken your blood and increase haematocrit levels (red blood cells).
 In extreme cases, this is called Polycythemia.
 For older XXYs, too much testosterone can enlarge the prostate (BPH – benign prostate hyperplasia).
 Annual prostate digital exams are essential from forty-five years of age onwards.